filzamazahir/Pairsona/README.md

 Note:
 - The back-end and front-end are not fully integrated in the deployed sites as of yet.
-- The name of this app has since been changed to Pairsona.
-Please vitsit http://www.pairsona.com
+- The name of this app has been changed from Persona (at the hackathon) to Pairsona.